sciZer0/7/v/README.md

 The Vote blockchain operates based on direct vote by token holders.

-This is a DAO-style blockchain leveraging all benefits of DAO culture.
+This is a DAO-style blockchain leveraging all benefits and all the best practices of DAO culture.

 The blockchain’s democratic system consists of the following elements: